 The DNS forwarder included in pfSense allows much more control over DNS traffic within a network.
 By using the forwarder, you can override the DNS servers provided by your ISP and utilize fast, high-performance servers instead.

 The forwarder also further improves performance by acting as a local caching DNS server.
 The local cache has the ability to respond to DNS queries faster than any server outside of your network.

 Determining Which DNS Servers to Use

 There are several different organizations that provide freely available public DNS servers you can choose from.
 This wide array of choices can make it difficult to decide which servers you should use.

 The best choice depends on several factors such as geographical location, upstream ISP, peering locations, and network congestion.

-In general you can't go wrong by choosing one of the providers listed in the table below, but to find the top choice I like to run a DNS benchmark which will automatically find the best server.
+In general, you can't go wrong by choosing one of the providers listed in the table below.
+But to find the top choice, I like to run a DNS benchmark that will automatically find the best server.

 Google Public DNS